cosmos/interchain-security/docs/docs/adrs/adr-020-cutomizable_slashing_and_jailing.md

 The implementation of this feature involves the following steps:

-- Add the `InfractionParameters` to `MsgCreateConsumer`.
+* Add the `InfractionParameters` to `MsgCreateConsumer`.
-- On slashing events (for either downtime or double signing infractions), use the corresponding `slash_fraction` set by the consumer chain.
+* On slashing events (for either downtime or double signing infractions), use the corresponding `slash_fraction` set by the consumer chain.
-- On jailing events (for either downtime or double signing infractions), use the corresponding `jail_duration` set by the consumer chain.
+* On jailing events (for either downtime or double signing infractions), use the corresponding `jail_duration` set by the consumer chain.
-- Cryptographic equivocation evidence received for PoR chains results in the misbehaving validators only being tombstoned and not slashed.
+* Cryptographic equivocation evidence received for PoR chains results in the misbehaving validators only being tombstoned and not slashed.
-- (Optional) Add the `InfractionParameters` to `MsgUpdateConsumer`, i.e., allow consumer chains to update the slashing and jailing parameters, but the changes will come into effect after a period equal to the staking module's unbonding period elapses to allow for validators to opt out.
+* (Optional) Add the `InfractionParameters` to `MsgUpdateConsumer`, i.e., allow consumer chains to update the slashing and jailing parameters, but the changes will come into effect after a period equal to the staking module's unbonding period elapses to allow for validators to opt out.

 ## Consequences

 ### Positive

-- Reduce the cost of ICS by removing the risk of slashing delegators.
+* Reduce the cost of ICS by removing the risk of slashing delegators.

 ### Negative

-- Reduce the economical security of consumer chains with weaker slashing conditions.
+* Reduce the economical security of consumer chains with weaker slashing conditions.

 #### Economic Security Model without Slashing

 The economic security model of most Cosmos chains relies on the following properties:

-- validators are not anonymous, which means that they could be legally liable if they are malicious;
+* validators are not anonymous, which means that they could be legally liable if they are malicious;
-- the delegated PoS mechanism creates a reputation-based network of validators;
+* the delegated PoS mechanism creates a reputation-based network of validators;
-- most validators have most of their stake coming from delegations (i.e., nothing at stake, besides reputation);
+* most validators have most of their stake coming from delegations (i.e., nothing at stake, besides reputation);
-- it is relatively difficult to enter the active validator set and even more so to climb the voting power ladder.
+* it is relatively difficult to enter the active validator set and even more so to climb the voting power ladder.

-These properties enables us to make the following assumption:
+These properties enable us to make the following assumption:

-- Being permanently removed from the provider validator set is strong enough of a deterrent to misbehaving on consumer chains.
+* Being permanently removed from the provider validator set is strong enough of a deterrent to misbehaving on consumer chains.

-The additional economical security a consumer gets from slashing is limited.
+The additional economical security a consumer gets from slashing is limited:
-The reason is that slashing punishes delegators as most of the stake is delegated.
+Since most of the stake is delegated, slashing punishes delegators more than validators.

 One benefit of slashing is that it acts as a deterrent for someone buying a large amount of staking tokens in order to attack a consumer chain.
 For example, an attacker could get `$15.000.000` worth of ATOM, which would give them around `1%` voting power on the Cosmos Hub (at the time of this writing).